-Then we went again to our favourite café in Vík.
-Afterwards we drove via the ring road to Heidarvatn and Mýrdalsjökull.
-At the end of the track to Mýrdalsjökull there was only lots of rain and dense fog, therefore we returned immediately.
+Then we went again to our favorite café in Vík.
+Afterward, we drove via the ring road to Heidarvatn and Mýrdalsjökull.
+At the end of the track to Mýrdalsjökull, there was only lots of rain and dense fog, therefore we returned immediately.

 Then we went again to Cape Dyrhólaey because the rain had stopped and we wanted to take some photos.
 But just after we walked to the lighthouse, it started to rain again.

 27.08.
 Vík í Mýrdal

 After the rain had finally stopped and we were woken by the sun in the morning, we wanted to use the nice weather to visit Þórsmörk.
 At the Seljalandsfoss, we turned into the highland track F249.
 This route to Þórsmörk was by far the most challenging and exciting off-road track we have driven in Iceland.
 Until the end of the track, we had to cross approximately 20 up to 60 cm deep fords.
 I had to unpack the waders about half a dozen times to check the depth and determine the best line.